 2. You want the latest technology

 When you purchase an ultrasound, you’re spending upwards of $20,000 for something that you would ultimately like to keep for the longest amount of time, so as to avoid spending $20,000 in another year or two.
 But what if another model comes out, with more features and technology than the one you just purchased?
 Renting equipment allows the user to frequently change or update the equipment to the newest model.
-This is particularly great if your business has high-net-worth competitors, who can actually afford to purchase those newer machines.
+This is particularly great if your business has high-net-worth competitors, who can actually afford to purchase those newer machines every year or so.
 Because you rent your equipment, you have a competitive edge, and you’re saving money!

 3. You do not have the resources to repair or maintain the equipment

 Who do you call when your machine breaks?
 Can you afford to fix it if your machine breaks?
 Do you have maintenance or repair staff in your business or do you need to outsource that work?
 If you answered “no” or “I don’t know” to either of those questions, you should probably be renting.
-Rentals are fixed and maintained by the supplier, so you won’t have to worry about those costs or doing the legwork to find someone to maintain or repair it!
+Rentals are repaired and maintained by the supplier, so you won’t have to worry about those costs or doing the legwork to find someone to maintain or repair it!